The highest ROI marketing channel for online stores is also one of the most overlooked: Ecommerce email marketing.

 Once you’ve made your decision and have a popup form on your website, you’re going to want to split-test it extensively.

-The testing options available to you will vary based on which popup from you select, but the most important factors to test include copy, call to action, image, and where and when it appears on your website.
+The testing options available to you will vary based on which popup from you select, but the most important factors to test include copywriting styles, call to action, image, and where and when it appears on your website.
 You may also want to test offering a discount or other incentive such as free shipping in order to get people to sign up, but that’s entirely up to you.

 Getting people to sign up for your email is only half the battle, of course – you need to have an automated email marketing campaign set up and ready to nurture your new leads.